Domfrmdao/FuncaptchaVM/README.md

 This repository was created to address two main issues:

 1. **Outdated repositories**: Many existing repositories are not up to date with the latest versions
-> [!WARNING]
-> As of 4.0.12 this repository is also outdated, the support has been close to none and i don't feel like maintaining a project that seemingly nobody uses.
 2. **People struggling**: Some people are struggling with reversing the encryption process, this repository provides a clear implementation and everything you need to know

 ## Version Statistics